kmdeskin/Stock-Algo/README.md

 - Ensure that you have the necessary dependencies, including Pandas, NumPy, and any custom functions (`fetch_stock_data` and `calculate_rsi`), set up correctly before running this function.

 - Make sure you have API_TOKEN defined in your code to access external APIs.

+## Acknowledgements

+I would like to thank the creators of IEX Cloud for providing valuable financial market data.